openid/OpenID4VCI/openid-4-verifiable-credential-issuance-1_0.md

    -12

-   * Changed Deferred Endpoint to require same access tokens as (batch) credential endpoint(s), renamed acceptance_token to transaction_id and changed it to a request parameter
+   * Changed Deferred Endpoint to require same access tokens as (batch) credential endpoint(s), renamed acceptance_token to transaction_id and changed it to a request parameter, and return HTTP status 202 in case of deferred issuance
    * Added Deferred Endpoint error response section
    * Added Deferred Endpoint metadata